 Questions per screen

-CommCare runs on Android OS 4.0 or above.
+CommCare runs on Android OS 4.1 or above.
+Though it's highly recommended that we go for phones on higher end of available Android OS spectrum to ensure longer term CommCare support for the project.
 There are known issues supporting some fonts.
 Many Android devices currently do not support Tamil or Hindi script, and any script font in general should be tested on a locally available Android device for compatibility.

 When choosing an Android to test for CommCare compatibility (in general or for your project), ask yourselves the following questions.
 If you’ve answered “No” to any of the following questions, the phone is probably not best for your specific deployment, however please document any known issues on the help site so we have a log of tested phones and known limitations. i.e. Because your phone doesn’t support Telugu script, that doesn’t mean the phone won’t be relevant for other deployments throughout India.

 Is the Android Operating System (OS) version 4.1 or higher

 Test by going to Settings -> About Phone